MMMarco02/Antarctic-MOAAP/README.md

 | `Tracking_Functions_ANT.py` | **Primary output of this repository.** Contains all detection logics, methods, and thresholds for the features tracked by MOAAP (ARs, CYs, ACYs, FRs, JETs).
 Specifically tuned for Antarctic dynamical and thermodynamical conditions, while retaining the structure of the original global configuration [(Prein et al., 2023)](https://doi.org/10.1029/2023EF003534).
 Designed to be portable and reusable. |
 | `MOAAP_years_all.py` | Imports `Tracking_Functions_ANT` and runs feature detection for specified years and features.
 Fully configurable: can run all features together or individually.
 Applicable to all datasets (ERA5 and RCMs). |

 ---

-The following sections describe the **supporting analysis scripts**, which process and visualise the outputs of the detection framework above.

----